firefinancialservices/slate/source/index.md

 Parameter | Description
 --------- | -----------
 `grantType` | Always `Access Token`.
 (This will change to `refresh_token` in a future release.)
 `nonce` | A random non-repeating number used as a salt for the `clientSecret` below.
+The simplest nonce is a unix time.
 `refreshToken` | The app's `Refresh Token` from the API page in BUPA.
 `clientId` | The app's `Client ID` from the API page in BUPA.
 `clientSecret` | The SHA256 hash of the `nonce` above and the app's `Client Key` from the API page in BUPA.